rosieprom/wheel-of-fortune/README.md

 ## Motivation

-This is a general front-endy project for me to flex on my skills, showcase some good TDD and devops practices.
+This is a general front-endy project for me to show some frontend skills, TDD practices and basic devops stuff.
-I'm not so sure how far this project will go, but i am sure getting a headache watching my wheel spin a couple of times

 ## Tech stack